spacetelescope/jwst/docs/jwst/photom/arguments.rst

   instead of using the information contained in the input data.

 ``--mrs_time_correction`` (boolean, default=False)
-   A flag to indicate wheter to turn on the time and wavelength dependent correction for MIRI MRS data.
+   A flag to indicate whether to turn on the time and wavelength dependent correction for MIRI MRS data.